Virajj28/Javascript-Core/01-JS_Lang/03-Objects.md

 For instance:
 let user = { name: "John", age: 30 };
 alert( "age" in user ); // true, user.age exists
-alert( "blabla" in user ); // false, user.blabla doesn't exis
+alert( "blabla" in user ); // false, user.blabla doesn't exist

+if the keys are non-integer, then they are listed in the creation order, for instance:

+let user = {
+  name: "John",
+  surname: "Smith"
+};
+user.age = 25; // add one more

+// non-integer properties are listed in the creation order for (let prop in user) {
+  alert( prop ); // name, surname, age
+}